fbergama/wass/README.md

 ### Run it with your data

-Edit the lines 13, 19 and 25 of `docker-compose-yml` (the ones with `source: "<dir>"`) to set the location of configuration, input and output directory respectively.
+Edit the lines 13, 19 and 25 of `docker-compose.yml` (the ones with `source: "<dir>"`) to set the location of configuration, input and output directory respectively.
 Refer to the pipeline documentation:
 - [http://www.dais.unive.it/wass/documentation/stereo.html](http://www.dais.unive.it/wass/documentation/stereo.html)
 - [http://www.dais.unive.it/wass/documentation/matcher.html](http://www.dais.unive.it/wass/documentation/matcher.html)